Revenue Operations

 Opportunity summary

-Commission leakage usually hides in territory changes, deal desk exceptions, split logic, and post-sale cancellations.
-This plan focuses on a high-friction RevOps problem: auditing CRM, ERP, payroll, and comp rules before commissions close so teams can catch overpayments, missed clawbacks, split errors, and rule drift while there is still time to act.
+Commission leakage usually hides in territory changes, deal desk exceptions, split logic, clawbacks, and post-sale cancellations.
+This plan focuses on a persistent RevOps pain point: auditing CRM, ERP, payroll, and compensation rules before commissions close so teams can catch overpayments, missed clawbacks, split errors, and exception drift while there is still time to fix them.

 Why buy this plan